Scrabble: Games based on Scrabble

-In one variation of Scrabble, blanks score points corresponding to the letters the blanks are used to represent.
-For example, if one played blank to represent a Z, it would get ten; a blank to represent a V or an H would get four; a blank to represent a D would get 2 and blank to represent a T, N, L, S or R or any of the vowels would get one.

 Popular among tournament Scrabble players is Clabbers.
 In Clabbers, any move that consists of anagrams of allowable words is allowed.
 For example, because ETAERIO is allowable in ordinary Collins Scrabble, EEAIORT would be allowable in Clabbers.

 A junior version, called Junior Scrabble, has been marketed.
 This has slightly different distributions of frequencies of letter tiles to the standard Scrabble game.

 Word games similar to or influenced by Scrabble include Bananagrams, Boggle, Dabble, Nab-It!, Perquackey, Puzzlage, Quiddler, Scribbage, Tapple, Upwords, and WordSpot.

-There are also number-based variations, such as Equate (game), GoSum, Mathable, Numble, Numbler, Triolet, Yushino and Numenko.
+There are also number-based variations, such as Equate.

 Gameboard formats

 The game has been released in numerous gameboard formats appealing to various user groups.
 The original boards included wood tiles and many "deluxe" sets still do.

 Tile Lock editions

 Tile Lock editions of Scrabble and Super Scrabble are made by Winning Moves and feature smaller, plastic tiles that are held in place on the board with little plastic posts.
 The standard version features exactly the same 100 tiles as regular Scrabble.
 The Tile Lock Super Scrabble features the same 200 tiles that are in Super Scrabble.